 Tinpulya was born near the remote South Australia community of Fregon.
 She is the sister of Wipana Jimmy and now lives in Watarru.
 Tinpulya sometimes collaborates on her fibre art with her neice Anne Dixon and her sister Wipana Jimmy.

 Now we are living back on our own traditional country and quite a few of us are working for Land Management, cleaning our rockholes, monitoring rare and endangered species such as brush tailed possums and black footed wallabies, mallee fowls and great desert skinks and marsupial moles.
-We are caring for the land that they cared for and which gave them fruits and seeds and berries with which to raise strong and healthy children.”
+We are cleaning the same rockholes that our strong and healthy grandfathers and grandmothers would clean and drink from.
+We are caring for the land that they cared for and which gave them fruits and seeds and berries with which to raise strong and healthy children."